iotaledger/susee-streams-poc/management-console/README.md

             The url of the iota-bridge to connect to.
             The default value will work together with the private tangle for development purposes and a local running iota-bridge using the default settings.
-            See folder 'inx-collector' for more details.
+            See folder 'susee-node' for more details.

             If your local iota-bridge listens to an external ip address, you need to specify this address using the --iota-bridge-url argument.